nais/handbook/docs/administrative/fixtures.md

 ## Anchor-forum

-Every Friday the big-wigs (aka "PIG-Anchors") meet up every friday for a light session of trello grooming so we have tasks ripe for the picking come "Weekly" the following monday.
+Every Friday the big-wigs (aka "PIG-Anchors") meet up for a light session of trello grooming so we have tasks ripe for the picking come "Weekly" the following monday.